apache/jackrabbit-filevault/src/site/markdown/filter.md

 ### Evaluating filters
 To determine which filter applies for a specific path, the path is evaluated against each of the filters of the package, in order, comparing it against the root of each filter (the include and exclude patterns are not considered for this).
 The first found match is used.

-This is important if you have two or more filter entries with overlapping content. e.g.
+e.g.
 ```
 <filter root="/conf/app" mode="merge_properties">